-- 1. Check that the power LED on the motherboard is on. - 2.
+- 1. Check that the Power OK LED on the motherboard is on. - 2.
 Make sure that the power connector is connected to your power supply. - 3.
 Make sure that no short circuits exist between the motherboard and chassis. - 4.
 Disconnect all cables from the motherboard, including those for the keyboard and mouse. - Remove all add-on cards. - 6.
-Install at least one DIMM, a CPU, and a heatsink (in that order), check all jumper settings.
-Make sure that the heatsink is fully seated. - 7.
+Install a CPU, a heatsink\, and at least one DIMM on the motherboard.
+Check all jumper settings properly. \Make sure that the heatsink is fully seated. - 7.
 Use the correct type of onboard CMOS battery (CR2032) as recommended by the manufacturer.
 To avoid possible explosion, do not install the CMOS battery upside down.